Discontinuous Galerkin for the wave equation: a simplified a priori error analysis: Introduction

-Second order hyperbolic problems unfortunately do not enjoy such smoothing properties, due to the fact that the solution operator generates a $C_0$-semigroup only but not analytic semigroup.
+Second order hyperbolic problems unfortunately do not enjoy such smoothing properties, due to the fact that the solution operator generates a $C_0$-semigroup only, but not analytic semigroup.
 However, one can use linearity of the basis function in time in case of dG(0) and dG(1) to prove such a priori error estimates, that is a part of this work.

 Optimal order $L_\infty([0,\infty),L_2(\Omega))$ estimates for Galerkin finite element approximation of the wave equation were first obtained by \cite{Dupont}, and the regularity requirement for the initial displacement was not minimal.
 This was improved in \cite{Baker}, and in \cite{Rauch} it was shown that the resulting regularity requirement is optimal, see \cite[Lemma 4.4]{KovacsLarssonSaedpanah2010} for more details.
-A new approach was introduced for a priori error analysis of the second order hyperbolic problems in the context of continuous Galerkin methods, spatial semidiscretization cG(1) in \cite{KovacsLarssonSaedpanah2010} and cG(1)-cG(1) in \cite{LarssonSaedpanah2010}.
+A new approach was introduced for a priori error analysis of the second order hyperbolic problems in the context of continuous Galerkin methods, spatial semi-discretization cG(1) in \cite{KovacsLarssonSaedpanah2010} and cG(1)-cG(1) in \cite{LarssonSaedpanah2010}.

-Here, we extend such a priori error analysis to dG($q$) time-stepping for any $q\geq 0$, for \eqref{Wave-eq}, as the chief example for \eqref{Model}.
-We also present the a priori error analysis for a full discrete scheme by combining dG($q$) with a standard cG($r$) method for spatial discretization (see also Remark \ref{Remark_1}).
+Here, we extend such a priori error analysis to dG($\qq$) time-stepping for $\qq=0,1$, for \eqref{Wave-eq}, as the chief example for \eqref{Model}.
+We also present the a priori error analysis for a full discrete scheme by combining dG($\qq$) with a standard cG($\rr$), $\rr\geq 1$, method for spatial discretization (see also Remark \ref{Remark_1}).
 The regularity requirements on the solution is minimal, that is important, in particular, for stochastic model problems and for second order hyperbolic partial differential equations perturbed by a memory term, see \cite{KovacsLarssonSaedpanah2010, LarssonSaedpanah2010, Saedpanah2015}.
-The approach presented here is simple and straight forward such that we can prove error estimates in several space-time norms.
-We show also how the same approach is used to prove uniform in time error estimates, in case of dG(0) and dG(1).
+The approach presented here is simple and straightforward such that we can prove error estimates in several space-time norms.
+We show also how the same approach is used to prove uniform in time error estimates.
 We note that the error analysis in \cite{LarssonSaedpanah2010} is based on energy arguments, while in \cite{Saedpanah2015} it is via duality arguments.
 That is, we can use the presented approach of error analysis of dG methods via duality arguments, too.

 To prove a priori error estimates \textit{at the time-mesh points} and also \textit{uniform in time}, we prove stability estimates and energy identity, respectively, for the discrete problem of a more general form, by considering an extra (artificial) load term in the so called displacement-velocity formulation (see Remark \ref{ExtraLoad}).
 This gives the flexibility to obtain optimal order a priori error estimates with minimal regularity requirement on the solution.
 See Remark \ref{Remark_4}, too.
 For dG methods long-time integration without error accumulation is possible, since the stability constants are independent of the length of the time interval, see also Remark \ref{Remark_dG_cG}.